The Goals of Oral Splint Treatment

 Non-occluding splints aren’t intended to reposition the jaw.
 They are more typically used to protect your teeth from damage related to bruxism.

-An oral splint is not a “magic” device and can’t always resolve all your symptoms at once.
+This is not a “magic” device and can’t always resolve all your symptoms at once.
 Best results from oral splint treatment often comes when it is used in concert with other treatments like physical therapy.
 We will work with our care partners to ensure that you are getting the best combination of treatments for your TMJ.

 To learn more about oral splints in Detroit, please call (248) 480-0085 the Michigan Center for TMJ & Sleep Wellness today for an appointment.